 Christopher has published in the Canadian Journal of Law and Society, European Journal of Law and Technology, Canadian Journal of Law and Technology, Business & Society, Canadian Privacy Law Review, and CTheory, amongst others.
 He has published book chapters in a series of academic and popular presses, and also written numerous reports with the Citizen Lab.
 His research has been funded by SSHRC, the New Transparency Project, the Office of the Privacy Commissioner’s contributions programs, the Canadian Internet Registration Authority, and by civil advocacy organizations.
 He regularly presents his research to government, media, the public, and at academic events.

 I’m always interested in new challenges and potential consultancy opportunities; feel free to look at LinkedIn profile as well as my academic CV, and contact me if you think I can contribute to your projects as a consultant or an adviser

-Any ideas or thoughts that I write here should be attributed to me (save for comments made by other participants in this space), and do not necessarily represent the groups I work with or the businesses employing me.
+Any ideas or thoughts that I write here should be attributed to me and do not necessarily represent the groups I work with or organizations that employ me.
 No one has compelled me to write any of the text that appears on this site.
 No sponsors have paid me to write about any of their products.